US employers add modest 138K jobs; rate dips to 4.3 percent

 The government’s monthly jobs report produces a net gain by estimating how many jobs were created and comparing that figure with how many it estimates were lost.
 If hiring maintains its current pace, it would exceed population growth, and the unemployment rate should eventually fall even further below its current 4.3 percent, a level associated with a healthy economy.

-Still, the jobs report produces several different measures of unemployment.
-The broadest gauge includes not only the officially unemployed but also part-time workers who would prefer full-time jobs and people who want a job but aren’t actively looking for one and so aren’t counted as unemployed.

-Known as the “U-6” rate, this measure is one of the favorite metrics for Trump administration officials.
-The U-6 has declined since January to 8.4 percent, an encouraging sign that jobless people who had given up hope of working are now being hired.
-The falling U-6 points to a relatively healthy job market.

-But the influx of job seekers can also inflict a drag on pay growth.
+An influx of job seekers can inflict a drag on pay growth.
 As more people start seeking jobs, employers begin to have less incentive to raise pay.
 It’s only when employers face a shallow pool of job applicants that they tend to feel compelled to raise pay in hopes of hiring people who fit their needs.

+For now, some companies that are hiring have no plans to raise pay much.
+One of them is Atlanta-based Workout Anytime Companies, which runs 24-hour-a-day gyms.
+It plans to open 47 franchises before year’s end, adding more than 400 jobs.

+But because most of its positions are entry-level jobs geared for younger workers, the company has been able to pay them in part through bonuses rather than hourly raises.

 Annual growth in average hourly earnings has been so-so in recent months.
 And whatever meaningful pay raises that exist are going disproportionately to managers and supervisors.